elixir-europe-training/ELIXIR-TrP-FAIR-training-handbook/docs/chapters/chapter_05.md

 Providing a separate DOI has the following advantages:
 It is easier to mix and match different modules as part of a learning path, i.e. for the various target audiences a different combination of our training modules can be made, tailored for that specific purpose.
-When updating or revising a single module, it is more convenient to have that module as a separate entity with its own DOI in order to be able to easily keep track  of the versions of different modules.
+When updating or revising a single module, it is more convenient to have that module as a separate entity with its own DOI in order to easily keep track  of the versions of different modules.

-At the level of the full course we have chosen to use ELIXIR TeSS as the registry and links to our training event details and training materials can be found in [this link](https://tess.elixir-europe.org/events/helis-course-fair-data-stewardship).
+At the level of the full course, we have chosen to use ELIXIR TeSS as the registry and links to our training event details and training materials can be found in [this link](https://tess.elixir-europe.org/events/helis-course-fair-data-stewardship).

 <figure>
     <img src="../../assets/images/fig4-chap5.png"